 - Perform ELISA and PCR testing to confirm filovirus.
 Retest at least daily to ensure negative tests are not false-negative.

-- Avoid anti-inflammatory drugs as these may suppress patient’s immune system
+- Avoid anti-inflammatory drugs as these may suppress the patient’s immune system